15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The defining feature is the orange-lichen-covered granite boulders against white sand and turquoise water — a colour combination that’s specific to this part of Tasmania and not really replicated anywhere else.

 The Bay of Fires claimed Australia’s #1 beach title in 2025.
-It connects well with a Freycinet and east coast Tasmania road trip.
+It connects well with a Tasmania itinerary that takes in Freycinet and the east coast.

 15. Noosa Main Beach, Sunshine Coast, QLD